supriyo-1207/Chatbot/README.md

-# VoiceTextGPT
+# Chatbot

-VoiceTextGPT is a web application designed to provide a seamless interaction experience with a large language model (LLM) using both voice and text.
+Chatbot is a web application designed to provide a seamless interaction experience with a large language model (LLM) using both voice and text.
 Built with HTML, CSS, JavaScript, and Flask, this application uses the Gemini LLM API to fetch data and provide intelligent responses.

 ## Features